okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-self-reg/java/integrationsteps.md

 ## Integration steps

-The Java SDK integration steps for this use case are coming soon.

----
 ### Step 1: Create a sign-up link for new users

 The self-registration flow begins when the user clicks the **Register** link on your app's sign-in page.
-You need to create an HTML page as a destination for this **Register** link to capture the new account parameters the next step.
+You need to create an HTML page for the **Register** link to capture new account parameters.

-### Step 2: Enter information in the create account page

-The user to enters basic information (for example, email, first, and last name) in the new account page.
+For example, the user to enters their first name, last name, and email in the following Create Account page:

 <div class="common-image-format">